 Parents ought to be confident in the supervision their children receive when they drop them off at an Orangeburg daycare.
 You should not have to worry whether your son or daughter is being properly looked after.
 You should not have to question whether a child hurt at daycare is the result of a simple accident or negligent supervision.
 As a lawyer helping injured kids in Orangeburg, I am familiar with South Carolina’s daycare laws and your child’s rights.

 South Carolina’s daycare laws are intended to protect your children.
 When a facility violates the law and fails to properly supervise your son or daughter, they have committed negligence.
-If your child gets hurt at daycare as a result of the facility choosing not to meet its legal responsibilities, your family may be allowed to recover money damages.
+If your child gets hurt at daycare as a result of the facility choosing not to meet its legal responsibilities, your family may be allowed to recover damages.
 My job as a lawyer for injured kids in Orangeburg is to hold negligent daycares and other wrongdoers accountable for the harm they cause.
 Our children cannot always protect themselves.
 When the people charged with protecting them fail, there are consequences – not only for children but for those who failed them.
-If you want answers, call me at (803) 790-2800.
+If you want answers, call me at (803) 790-2800 or start a live chat.